thanathip41/tspace-mysql/README.md

 }

 type TSchemaUser = TSchema<typeof schemaUser>
+// TSchemaUser = TSchemaStatic<typeof schemaUser>
+// TSchemaStatic not allowed to set any new keys without in the schema to results

 class User extends Model<TSchemaUser>  { // Add this '<TSchemaUser>' to activate the type for the Model. constructor() {